filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 AIRport is a reference implementation of
 [Autonomous Interdependent Repositories](https://patents.google.com/patent/US10902016B2).

-AIRport provides a net-like relational database of Repositories.
+AIRport is a decentralized relational database of Repositories.
 Repositories are virtual databases, each with its own transaction log.
 Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational database (such as WebSql, or SqLite in a Cordova based App).
 For two Users to share a Repository it must be present on their devices, and the schemas used by that repository must be installed in AIRport databases on those devices.